astorm/pestle/docs/magneto2-others.md

 This command is most useful if you're converting some old PHP code to use newer PSR loggers, and you need a quick reminder on constant equivalents.

-## generate:config-helper

-TODO: WRITE THE DOCS!

-    Usage:
-        $ pestle.phar magento2:generate:config-helper

-    Arguments:

-    Options:

-    Help:
-        Generates a help class for reading Magento's configuration

-        This command will generate the necessary files and configuration needed for reading Magento 2's configuration values.

-        @command magento2:generate:config-helper
-        @todo needs to be implemented

 ## generate:class-child

 TODO: WRITE THE DOCS!